YepremKarapetyan/hacker-news-clone/readme.txt

 PORT=3000
 JWT_SECRET='secretkey_kackerNews'

-Replace your_jwt_secret_key with a secure key for JWT authentication.

 Configure MongoDB: Ensure MongoDB is running locally on mongodb://localhost:27017/hackernews or update the connection string in server.js if using a cloud instance.

 Start the Application: